cyberblast/MaumauServer/readme.md

 ## HELP WANTED!

 My current setup:
 Windows, vscode, node 10.15.2
 No additional global or local modules

 Issues so far:

-I can't seem to get it working correctly.
+I can't seem to get esnext working correctly.
 It is running that far, but I keep getting vscode Typescript compiler warnings.
 Mainly due to usage of private class fields with a leading hash-sign:
 ```JavaScript
 class Card {
   #_color;